strangerstudios/pmpro-register-helper/readme.txt

 == Changelog ==
 = 1.4.1 =
 * ENHANCEMENT: Fixed integration with the GoURL Bitcoin Payment Gateway Add On
+* ENHANCEMENT: Fixed integration with the Payfast Payment Gateway Add On

 = 1.4 =
 * BUG FIX: Some required fields could be left empty at checkout.